garrandall/popular-music-data/tracks/stealing-in-the-name-of-the-lord-paul-kelly.md

 That man is...
 (Stealin' in the name of the lord)
-Sayin' God's gonna mess ya...
+Sayin' God's gonna mess ya
 (Stealin' in the name of the lord)

 Oh, oh, oh.